timliang4/HCpostureGuard/README.md

 This mechanism is simple yet effective.
 The height of your face when you are sitting in a good posture is a product of a straightened back, neck and shoulders, and therefore is a good indicator of your overall posture.

 ## Usage Example

+To capture your posture, first get in a good posture and then click the "Capture Posture" button.
+A blue line (the threshold for good/bad posture) will appear and follow the lower bound of your face's detection rectangle.

+Once the posture is completed, the blue line will stop moving and a green "Good Posture" message will appear on the right side.

+If your face falls below the blue line, an alert sound will be played (if you're in another tab) and a red "Bad Posture" message will appear on the right side.

+Feel free to edit the parameters to your liking!